maxhbr/LDBcollector/md/MPL-2.0.md

                                 "name": "Use the executable generated from the modified source code" }
                         ],
                         "_str": "Description: The source code refers to the format that is suitable for making the modified version of the software.
-The source code refers to the format suitable for making the modified version of the software.\nActions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Modify the obtained source code.\n- Using Modified Source Code\n- Use the retrieved executable (Use the obtained executable as is.)\n- Use the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to such license (However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by using the contributor's contribution alone or in combination with the software in question.)\n\n\n\n", "conditions": {
+The source code refers to the format suitable for making the modified version of the software.\nActions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Modify the obtained source code.\n- Using Modified Source Code\n- Use the retrieved executable (Use the obtained executable as is.)\n- Use the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to such license (However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by using the contributor's contribution alone or in combination with the software in question.)\n\n\n", "conditions": {
                             "AND": [
                                 {